navtech-io/Simpleflow/docs/api.md

 ```

 ## Control Functions Execution Permissions
-By setting FlowContextOptions, permit sepcific functions to be exucuted.
+By setting FlowContextOptions, you can permit specific functions to be executed.

 ```csharp
  string script = @"